-Show You’ll Leave On Time: Denmark’s Real Expectation For Indian Visa Applicants
+Show You Will Leave on Time: Denmark’s Real Expectation for Indian Applicants

 You want a clean, credible file that moves through quickly.
 Start by understanding the core expectation.
 Denmark, like all Schengen states, needs to see that you will exit before your visa expires.
 That proof is usually a return to India or an onward journey that leaves Schengen on a specific date.
-Need flexible dates for your VFS slot—just book a dummy ticket and update when plans shift.
-This approach not only saves time but also ensures your documents remain consistent throughout the process.
+Need flexible dates for your VFS slot—just create an onward ticket and update when plans shift.

 What Officers Expect To See, In Practice